The CWWPP is a voluntary organization. Until now, we have had only volunteers and no “workers” as such. Sometimes, we reimburse costs.

 Local volunteers, that is, people living in Croatia, Serbia, and Bosnia-Herzegovina should contact us by e-mail.
 If you are close by, we will have a face-to-face conversation with you.
 If not, we will arrange a Skype conversation.

 We specifically welcome the formation of local networks within the region.
 If you wish to have an educational, supervision, or discussion group, please contact us.

 Other Types of Involvement

 Financial contributions are always welcome.
-Please see the “Support Us” section.
+Please see the “Donate” section.

 If you have other ideas as to how you can be involved with us, please contact us.